adanque/Risk-Propensity-Churn-Analysis/README.md

 The goals of my project are to answer the following questions.

 - Since subscriptions are normally monthly with metrics collected once a month, will it be possible to identify churn in as little as a couple months?
-	- Answer:
+	- Answer: Yes, I found that it is still possible to build a prediction model using a snapshot of data.

 - What are the indicators that help identify dissatisfaction?
-	- Answer:
+	- Answer: Excessive Day, Eve and Night Usage Charge amounts and if the customer has an international plan.

 - What are these factors that lead to loyalty?
-	- Answer:
+	- Answer: Lower charges relating to usage.

 - Is there a way to identify dissatisfaction between monthly subscription payments?
-	- Answer:
+	- Answer: The relation of charges to usage.

 - Where can this data be derived from?
-	- Answer:
+	- Answer: From the customer usage minutes and the related charges.
+In conjunction with their plan options.

 - How can we identify how much churn affects the bottom line?
-	- Answer:
+	- Answer: Would need financials data describing revenue and costs to answer this question.

 - Can churn be prevented?
-	- Answer:
+	- Answer: Yes, by possibly allowing a rate discount program using a loyalty-based system.

 - Are there indirect factors that lead to churn?
-	- Answer:
+	- Answer: When the phone usage occurs.

 - Are there an early detection sign?
-	- Answer:
+	- Answer: Yes, if usage monitoring and alerting were available – then it may be the customer alert function that would help prevent the customer from churning.

 - Is there a way to show how much prevented churn has affected the bottom line of cash flow?
-	- Answer:
+	- Answer: : I believe it is possible.
+However, this dataset does not include the information needed to answer this question.

 ##  Project Variables / Factors